Kairum-Labs/should/README.md

 	users := []string{"Alice", "Bob", "Charlie"}
 	should.Contain(t, users, "Alice")
 	should.NotContain(t, users, "David")
-	should.Contain(t, userIDs, targetID, should.AssertionConfig{Message: "User ID must exist in the system"}) }
+	should.Contain(t, userIDs, targetID, should.WithMessage("User ID must exist in the system")) }
 ```